fragcolor-xyz/shards/README.md

 ```

 ## Vision
 Building a programming tool for the future.

 A future where the current *Screen* or *Desktop* is replaced by virtual interfaces within a *VR/MR/AR* environment.

+A future that is driven by Artificial Intelligence that wants to become general intelligence, but to make it happen the first step is to focus on Automation and Machine Learning.

-To achieve that we build a scripting language that can be both visual and textual at the same time and that represents the flow of data and logic as it is.
+To achieve that we build a scripting tool that can be both visual and textual at the same time and that represents the flow of data and logic as it is.

 ## Goals
 * Automation scripting for everyone